gildasmorvan/similar2logo/README.md

 The goal of this example is to implement the multi-turmite model proposed by [N. Fatès](http://www.loria.fr/~fates/) and [V. Chevrier](http://www.loria.fr/~chevrier/) in [this paper](http://www.ifaamas.org/Proceedings/aamas2010/pdf/01%20Full%20Papers/11_04_FP_0210.pdf).
 It extends the traditional [Langton's ant model](http://en.wikipedia.org/wiki/Langton%27s_ant) by specifying what happens when conflicting influences (removing or dropping a mark to the same location) are detected.
 The following policy is applied:

 * if the parameter `dropMark` is `true`, the dropping influence takes precedent over the removing one and reciprocally.
-* if the parameter `removeDirectionChange` is true, direction changes are not taken into account.
+* if the parameter `removeDirectionChange` is `true`, direction changes are not taken into account.

 It allows to define 4 different reaction models according to these parameters.